If you receive a phone call or letter from Pioneer Credit Recovery, you’ll need to take it very seriously.

 They are legally required to investigate your dispute within 30 days of receipt.

-If Pioneer Credit Recovery is unable to verify complete information on the alleged debt, the credit bureaus are required to remove the negative entry from your credit reports.
+If they are unable to verify complete information on the alleged debt, the credit bureaus are required to remove the negative entry from your credit reports.

-If The Debt Is Yours: Negotiate a Settlement
+Negotiate a Settlement: If The Debt Is Yours

-If the debt claimed by Pioneer Credit Recovery turns out to be legitimately yours, you’ll have to decide whether you’re going to pay the amount owed immediately or attempt to negotiate a reduced payoff in full settlement of the original amount owed.
+If the debt claimed by Pioneer Credit Recovery turns out to be legitimately yours, you’ll have to decide whether you’re going to pay or attempt to negotiate.

 Though it’s usually best to pay off small amounts quickly, larger amounts are worth attempting negotiation, at least.